Squamish, British Columbia

-Indigenous Squamish people have lived in the area for thousands of years.
+The Indigenous Squamish people have lived in the area for thousands of years.
 The town of Squamish had its beginning during the construction of the Pacific Great Eastern Railway in the 1910s.
 It was the first southern terminus of that railway (now a part of CN).
 The town remains important in the operations of the line and also the port.
 Forestry has traditionally been the main industry in the area, and the town's largest employer was the pulp mill operated by Western Forest Products.
 However, Western's operations in Squamish permanently ceased on January 26, 2006.
 Before the pulp mill, the town's largest employer had been International Forest Products (Interfor) with its sawmill and logging operation, but it closed a few years prior to the pulp mill's closing.
 In recent years, Squamish has become popular with Vancouver and Whistler residents escaping the increased cost of living in those places, both less than one hour away by highway.
 Tourism is increasingly important in the town's economy, with an emphasis on outdoor recreation.

 Squamish people

 The Squamish people are an indigenous people whose homeland includes the present day area of Squamish, British Columbia.
 Oral stories and archaeological evidence show that they have lived there for thousands of years.
-They have inhabited an area of southwestern British Columbia that includes North and West Vancouver, Howe Sound, Whistler, the areas surrounding the tributaries entering Howe Sound, Burrard Inlet, and English Bay.
-The word Squamish derives from the name of the people which in their language is Sḵwx̱wú7mesh.
-The people reside primarily on a number of Indian Reserves owned and managed by the Squamish Nation in the Squamish Valley area.
-A few places and names in the Squamish area derive from Squamish language words and names.
-Ch’iyáḵmesh is the name of an old village that was located on the Cheakamus River.
-St’á7mes is a community located near the south entrance to the town of Squamish, which lies below the Stawamus Chief, which gets its name from that village.
-Mámx̱wem is where the Mamquam River name comes from as well.

-Squamish territory comprises 6,732 km², though lands controlled by the Squamish Nation band government are relatively scarce, and on Indian reserves only, though the Squamish Nation must be, like other native governments, consulted on developments within their people's territory.
-Residents of Indian Reserves are not governed by the District of Squamish but by the Squamish Nation.
-The Squamish Nation's population and Indian Reserves also include villages in North Vancouver and a number of other reserves at Gibsons and elsewhere in the general region.

 The name Keh Kait was the traditional name for the site of downtown Squamish.